-“Obviously, we’re very pleased with our debut and I don’t think many people thought we’d do so well,” said Mannschaft captain Timo Heinze, echoing his coach’s words, before voicing a note of caution: “We shouldn’t be getting too carried away, though, because we have to recognise that England are not exactly one of the biggest teams in world futsal.”
+*A winning start *“Obviously, we’re very pleased with our debut and I don’t think many people thought we’d do so well,” said Mannschaft captain Timo Heinze, echoing his coach’s words, before voicing a note of caution: “We shouldn’t be getting too carried away, though, because we have to recognise that England are not exactly one of the biggest teams in world futsal.”
 Formerly with Bayern Munich, where he skippered the reserve team, Heinze wrote his name in the record books by scoring Germany’s first-ever goal, putting his side 1-0 up in the first of those two games against the English.
 “It was amazing and I’ll remember it for the rest of my life.
 I’m very proud and grateful.”

 It was not just the players who were excited about Germany’s successful international debut.
 Played at Hamburg’s 2,092-capacity Inselpark, the two games against England both attracted large crowds, with the first proving a sell-out and the second attracting nearly 2,000 fans.
 The atmosphere on both occasions was quite special.

 “It was sensational,” said Ceylani, who has won four German league titles with Hamburg Panthers, the first German club to reach the elite round of the UEFA Futsal Cup.
 “The atmosphere is usually good for league and European matches, but this was way better than that.”